Keep updated with phanganist.com by following our Facebook page.

 Bliss Villas is a collection of three boutique beachfront villas located along the beach in Koh Phangan, each with included WiFi.
 All guests who drive will benefit from free private parking.

 The beach is only a 1-minute walk away from this house.
-Nibbana Villa is located on Koh Phangan's Hinkong Beach and offers a private beach area and an outdoor swimming pool.
+Nibbana Villas is located on Koh Phangan's Hinkong Beach and offers a private beach area and an outdoor swimming pool.
 There are also free pick-up services from the airport and surrounding piers.

 A BBQ is available at the villa.
 Rentals of motorcycles, cars, and bicycles are available for an additional fee.